 When I landed in Idaho Springs in 1971 on the way to Aspen, my $125 Ford LTD, despite its white leather bucket seats, dropped the last of its transmission fluid in the street.
 All I had left was $100 and the sound of my Okie relatives' laughter ringing in my ears.
 They were sure I'd be back within a week, my tail between my legs.
 I showed them.
 I didn't have a car to get back home.
 Hah!!

 My Show is Neighborhood Earth, every other Saturday 2-3pm, issues that effect us all.

-Jerry has been a KYGT talk-show host since 2004, first of Western Exposure, which focused on social/political issues, and now of the Rabbit Hole, on which offers he explores the warrens of literary, philosophical, and other esoteric topics with a wide-range of guests.
+Jerry has been a KYGT talk-show host since 2004; first of Western Exposure, which focused on social/political issues, and now of The Rabbit Hole, on which he explores the warrens of literary, philosophical, and other esoteric topics with a wide-range of guests.

 Greg Markle is one of the founders of Kgoat Radio and is the General Manager of Clear Creek Radio Inc., which formed in 1994.
 Greg has been the County Surveyor for 19 years and has operated his business, Clear Creek Surveying, since 1987.

 Greg hosts ‘All Things Reconsidered’, every other Sunday at 1pm

 Jaime hosts Talk it Out every other Sunday from 11am-1pm.

 Talk it Out is about having the difficult conversations that we tend to avoid because they often cause tension.
 Jaime delves into political and social issues, including topics such as race, class, gender, sexuality, power, religion and the American Dream- all the meaty ones.
 She explores how we can be more open-minded and approachable, and look at the world and our own perceptions of it through a more critical lens.
 On Talk It Out, the sometimes weighty conversation is broken up by eclectic and reflective music breaks.